Rosuav/satisfactory-looting/README.md

 savefile.
 How can we synthesize the first ever map marker?
 Is there anything else that has to be created in parallel?

+TODO: Add "All nearby" loot type, mainly for crash sites.
+Find any type of loot but only within the "nearby" threshold (100m?), don't stop at 3.

+TODO: Rerollable flag??
+TODO: Make new pristine file for 1.1 - spawners may have changed

 Europa Universalis IV savefile parser
 -------------------------------------